wbcmthh42/bead_pyspark/proj_radical_sparks/README.md

 #### Here are the steps on how to run the scripts for local inference pipeline (for testing before migration to cloud):

-1. The first step is to create a Python script named ``pull_reddit_submissions.py``.
+1. The first step is to run a Python script named ``pull_reddit_submissions.py``.
 This script is responsible for collecting data from new unseen Reddit submissions.

 2. The next step is to run a script named ``save_in_mysql.py``.
 This script saves the data collected from Reddit submissions to a MySQL database.